Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it enumerates supported circuits and verification key fingerprints, listing specific circuit types (Varuna, Groth16, Plonk, etc.), which distinguishes it from sibling tools like zk_anchor_to_base or zk_verify_proof.
+The description clearly states the tool enumerates supported circuits and verification key fingerprints, with specific circuit names (Varuna, Groth16, Plonk, Risc0, Plonky2).
+This distinguishes it from sibling tools that perform anchoring, attestation, querying, or verification.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.